 Saki Konishi - Mystery Shopping Street

 While not being a dungeon per se, Saki Konishi's personal location within the Midnight Channel, her family's liquor store, is the area in which Yosuke Hanamura faces his other self and comes to grips with his true motivations for investigating the murders.
 Being from the city, Yosuke was forced to move away from his old life to the backwater town of Inaba because of his father's business of being a manager of Junes.
 Yosuke hated his life in Inaba because he had no real friends to talk to, and only "put on a good show of being carefree and happy-go-lucky" personality towards his classmates to escape his loneliness in his new home, as his shadow self states.
-He thought exploring the dungeon would finally spark an interest in Yosuke's new life.
-In addition, he learns about the stress which Saki endured at home because of her decision to work for Junes, which was causing her family's sake business to fail because of the lack of customers.
-Yosuke also realizes Saki's dislike towards him and her beliefs about his attitude.
+Yosuke thought exploring the dungeon would finally spark some excitement in his new life.
+In addition, he learns about the stress which Saki endured at home because of her decision to work for Junes, which was causing her family's liquor store business to fail because of the lack of customers.
+Yosuke also learns of Saki's dislike towards him and her beliefs about his attitude.
 After he comes to terms with his inner self, Yosuke vows he will live on through Saki, despite knowing the fact that she disliked him prior to her death.

 Yukiko Amagi - Yukiko's Castle